ameru/karting-microgame-unity3D/README.md

 Hi there!
 If you want to help QA test my game on your desktop/laptop, play "Mariowo Kart on a Budget" here: https://connect.unity.com/p/mariowo-kart-on-a-budget

 ## Game Controls
-* press "up" arrow to accelerate
+* press "up" key to accelerate
-* press "left" and "right" arrows to turn
+* press "left" and "right" keys to turn
-* press "down" arrow to go backwards
+* press "down" key to go backwards
 * press "space" key to drift
 ## Stack
 * C# for game environment